M. S. Factory, Valley: Cold War storage site

 During the Cold War, as a result of Great Britain's previous experiences of the U-boat blockade during both world wars, and disruption to transport communications as a result of aerial bombardment during World War II, the government decided to set up a system of food and raw material stockpiles to counter the threats of a nuclear war.
 These stores were mostly based on the reuse of existing government-owned sites and buildings; and the former M. S. Factory, Valley was adapted to become one of these storage sites.
-It became a bulk storage depot for emergency supplies.

 Post Cold War

 The site of the Valley Works has now been returned to nature.
 It attracts a wide variety of wildlife and is now designated as a nature reserve as outlined on a plaque at the entrance gates.

 Tunnels Opened to Public

 The official opening of the Rhydymwyn Tunnels took place on Saturday, 22 April 2017 when Ken Skates, the Cabinet Secretary for Economy and Infrastructure in the Welsh Government, officially opened the tunnels for public managed access.